vndee/sentivi/README.md

-## A Simple Tool For Vietnamese Sentiment Analysis
+## A Simple Tool For Sentiment Analysis

 **Sentivi** - a simple tool for sentiment analysis which is a wrapper of [scikit-learn](https://scikit-learn.org) and [PyTorch](https://pytorch.org/) models.
 It is made for easy and faster pipeline to train and evaluate several